Can Melasma Dark Patches On Face or Chest Be Reversed?

-Have you noticed that the skin on your face looks a little more “splotchy” than normal?
+Have you noticed that the skin on your face or chest looks a little more “splotchy” than normal?
 If when you look in the mirror you see a seemingly random splattering of discolorations, you could be seeing the visible evidence of Melasma.
 Melasma is a type of acquired skin hyperpigmentation disorder that’s estimated to affect as many as five million Americans, the majority of which are women.

 Sometimes the cause of Melasma is unknown and could be contributed to a number of factors, including genetics.
 However, more often than not, the occurrence of Melasma can be directly connected to sun exposure and hormonal changes.
 In fact, Melasma occurs so frequently in response to the hormonal changes that happen during pregnancy that it’s frequently dubbed the “mask of pregnancy”.

 The fact that Melasma is so common doesn’t take away from how devastating it can be.
 For most people dealing with Melasma, the first question is almost always “what can be done about this?”
 To answer this question, let’s take a closer look at the treatment options available for mild to moderate cases of Melasma.